Deciding whether or not to get braces for your child is a big decision – you’re right to question whether or not now is the right time.

 You likely remember going through braces or seeing your friends with children’s braces in middle school.
 New innovations in orthodontic technology and research means that younger children are now wearing braces.

 The truth is, the ideal age for orthodontist visits is about seven.
 This is because your child’s bones are more malleable and his adult teeth have just started to make their descent.
 For these reasons, your child will have to wear braces for less time overall than if you were to wait until all of his adult teeth have erupted.
+Ask your pediatric dentist for an early orthodontist screening to see if your child is a candidate for braces at a younger age.

 How do you know if your child needs braces now?
 Here are some signs to watch out for that could indicate a misalignment: